WE! ARE! HERE! - an artistic “Despite it All!”

 This project is based on the assumption that, if we want to understand the relationship between politics and people’s lived realities, or between the period’s inhuman atrocities and the worldview that informed them, then a deep understanding of National Socialist ideologies is required.

-The core of our project is a four-volume reference resource entitled ‘’Ideologies in National Socialism’’, designed to be unprecedented in its detail and encylopaedic in its coverage.
+The core of our project is a three-volume reference resource entitled ‘’Ideologies in National Socialism,’’ designed to be unprecedented in its detail and encylopaedic in its coverage.

 Edition - The Service Diaries of Wolfram Sievers

 The three-volume edition consists of an introductory volume with a Sievers biography and an introduction to the structure and origins of the diaries.
 With the exception of a few weeks, the main volume shows Sievers' daily appointments and telephone calls, as well as the numerous projects of the Ahnenerbe.
-It mentions thousands of people who played a role in the SS, the other branches of the NSDAP, the military including Waffen-SS, and above all German and European science.
+It mentions thousands of people who played a role in the SS or in the other branches of the NSDAP, as well as key figures in the military (including the Waffen-SS), and, above all, in German and European institutions of science.
 The last volume gives an encyclopaedic overview of many of these persons and projects.

 The work will also be published as online versions, with an extensive search function for actors and projects, as well as links to links in the Ahnenerbe network.